 Sérgio Ferreira Cardoso

-Sérgio's post-doc focuses on understanding the convergent evolution of skull shape and dental reduction in ant-eating mammals.
-His project relies on collecting 3D morphometric data on museum specimens hosted in international collections.
+Sérgio's PhD and subsequent post-doc project focused on understanding the convergent evolution of skull shape and dental reduction in ant-eating mammals.
+His project heavily relied on collecting 3D morphometric data using CT-scans on museum specimens hosted in international collections.

 Yin Xun Tan

-Yin Xun "Zach" is a master student of the Erasmus Mundus Master Programme in Evolutionary Biology (MEME).
-His project will compare patterns of phylosymbiosis among gut, oral, and skin microbiomes in mammals.
+Yin Xun "Zach" was a master student of the Erasmus Mundus Master Programme in Evolutionary Biology (MEME).
+His project compared patterns of phylosymbiosis among gut, oral, and skin microbiomes in mammals.

 Christopher A. Emerling